 Whooping Cough which is also known as pertussis, a highly contagious respiratory tract bacterial infection that gets into your throat and nose.
-Whooping Cough Symptoms are usually develop with in 6-8 days after you are exposed with whooping cough.
+Whooping Cough Symptoms are usually developed within 6-8 days after you are exposed with whooping cough.
 But sometimes symptoms do not develop for as long as 3 weeks.
 It can cause serious sickness in adults, babies and teens.
 Deaths may not occur in whooping cough but it may occur in infants.
 This cough spreads easily, but vaccines like Tdap and DTaP can help to prevent it in infant and adults.
-It is very important for people who has close contact with an infant and also for pregnant women to be vaccinated against it.
-Pertussis can cause rapid and brutal coughing over and over, until there is air in lungs.
+It is very important for people who have close contact with an infant and also for pregnant women to be vaccinated against it.
+Pertussis can cause rapid and brutal coughing over and over until there is air in the lungs.
 You are forced to inhale with whooping sound when there is no air in the lungs.

 In this given post you will come to know the full detail about this disease.
 Like Whooping Cough Symptoms, Whooping Cough Causes, Whooping Cough Treatment and Whooping Cough Prevention and much more.

 In the beginning, whooping cough has the same symptoms as the normal cough and cold like:

 - Red and watery eyes